 - A. Extensions or enlargements of non-conforming uses shall be permitted in accordance with the maximum permitted floor area percentage (FAP) and maximum impervious surface percentage (ISP) of the zoning district in which the non-conforming use is located (refer to Division 4200 for the FAP and ISP standards), provided that: - 1.
 The non-conforming structure or use is not located within the floodway of a 100-year floodplain. - 2.
-The expansion may be approved provided the additions or alterations extend no further into the required yard setback than the existing non-conforming structure. - 3.
-In the case of a non-conforming use, be immediately adjacent to the existing nonconforming use. - B. A non-conforming use shall not be extended to displace a conforming use. - C. Nothing in this Article shall be deemed to prevent an extension for the exclusive purpose of providing required off-street parking or loading spaces and involving no structural alteration or enlargement of such structure. - D. Extensions or enlargements of less than two-thousand (2,000) square feet to an existing nonconforming use or structure may be authorized by the Zoning Administrator via a Zoning/Development Permit. - E. Extensions or enlargements of two-thousand (2,000) square feet or greater to an existing nonconforming use or structure must be approved by the Zoning Hearing Board prior to issuance of a Zoning/Development Permit.
+The expansion shall conform to the setback and height regulations of the district in which the structure or use is situated. - 3.
+In the case of a non-conforming use, be immediately adjacent to the existing non-conforming use. - B. A non-conforming use shall not be extended to displace a conforming use. - C. Nothing in this Article shall be deemed to prevent an extension for the exclusive purpose of providing required off-street parking or loading spaces and involving no structural alteration or enlargement of such structure. - D. Extensions or enlargements of less than two-thousand (2,000) square feet to an existing non-conforming use or structure may be authorized by the Zoning Administrator via a Zoning/Development Permit. - E. Extensions or enlargements of two-thousand (2,000) square feet or greater to an existing non-conforming use or structure must be approved by the Zoning Hearing Board prior to issuance of a Zoning/Development Permit.